Mark Oliver Everett: Personal life

 Everett's sister, Elizabeth, died by suicide in 1996, and in 1998, his mother, Nancy Everett (née Gore), was diagnosed with terminal lung cancer.
 The lyrics of Eels' second album, Electro-Shock Blues, focused extensively on these events.

 In 2000, Everett married Natalia Kovaleva, a Russian dentist he met near Hamburg, Germany.
 The marriage ended after five years.
 Following Eels' tour accompanying their album The Cautionary Tales of Mark Oliver Everett, Everett took a break from music.
 During this period, he met and married a Scottish woman employed in the film industry.
 At the age of 54, Everett became a father for the first time when his wife gave birth to their son, Archie McGregor Everett.
 The couple, however, divorced some time later.

-Everett's cousin, Jennifer Lewis (née Gore), was a flight attendant who perished on American Airlines Flight 77, the plane that struck the Pentagon during the September 11 attacks in 2001.
+Everett's cousin, Jennifer Lewis (née Gore), was a flight attendant who died on American Airlines Flight 77, the plane that struck the Pentagon during the September 11 attacks in 2001.
 The plane struck the side of the Pentagon where his father had worked, and Everett remarks in his autobiography that he wonders whether the plane hit his father's old office.

 In July 2014, Everett was given the Freedom of the City of London, at a ceremony held prior to his concert at the Barbican Centre.

-Although raised as a Roman Catholic Everett has described himself as an agnostic.
+Although raised as a Roman Catholic, Everett has described himself as an agnostic.